makeabilitylab/physcomp/sensors/index.md

 **Active** sensors require external power and often actively transmit a signal and then analyze some property of that signal (*e.g.,* distortion or reflection) for sensing.
 For example, an infrared (IR) proximity sensor like the [Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242) contains both an IR transmitter and IR receiver.
 Distance is calculated via triangulation of the IR beam and its reflection angle back on the IR receiver.
 Similarly, an ultrasonic distance sensor like the [HC-SR04](https://www.sparkfun.com/products/15569) transmits ultrasonic pings and listens for reflected waves.
 The speed of sound through air is then used to calculate the distance between the sensor to the reflected object.

 In contrast, a **passive** sensor generates an output signal based on some external stimulus and does not require external power.
 For example, a [photoresistor](https://en.wikipedia.org/wiki/Photoresistor) changes its resistance in response to light, a [thermistor](https://en.wikipedia.org/wiki/Thermistor) in response to temperature, and a [force-sensitive resistor](https://en.wikipedia.org/wiki/Force-sensing_resistor) in response to pressure.
+Of course, we may need to design a powered circuit to "retrieve" information from the sensor but the underlying sensor is responding to environmental phenomena regardless of its external power state.

 ### Sensor output